peterhinch/micropython-micropower/README.md

 ![Schematic](epd_vddonly_schem.jpg)

 An editable version is provided in the file epd_vddonly.fzz - this requires the free (as in beer) software from [Fritzing](http://fritzing.org/home/) where PCB's can be ordered.
-I should add a caveat that at the time of writing the circuit has been tested but the PCB layout has not.

 ## Driver

 This is generalised to provide for the use of alternative hardware.
-If two pins are specified it assumes that the active high pin controls the pullups and the active low one controls power as above.
+If two pins are specified it assumes that the active high pin controls the pullups and the active low pin controls power as above.
 If a single pin is specified it is assumed to control both.

 ```python